OpenBMB/VisCPM/README_en.md

 ## 📰 Update News
 `VisCPM`` is continuously updating.
 We have provided functions such as low-resource reasoning, easy-to-use web deployment, and provide online demos for everyone.
 In the future, we will provide new versions of models with upgraded capabilities.
 Please continue to pay attention!

+- **[2023/09/06]** 🔌 VisCPM-Chat API Released!
+Now you can easily use the VisCPM-Chat model directly through the API.
+Check out the [API Usage Guide](#API-Usage-Guide) for more details
 - **[2023/08/23]** 📑 We release the paper of VisCPM: [Large Multilingual Models Pivot Zero-Shot Multimodal Learning across Languages](https://arxiv.org/pdf/2308.12038.pdf).
 More impletation details and experimental results are presented in the paper.
 - **[2023/08/18]** ⤴️ We upgrade to [VisCPM-Chat-v1.1](#model-zoo), with stronger detail understanding and complex reasoning ability!
 - **[2023/08/18]** 🛠️ We support [fine-tuning](#Fine-Tuning) to make VisCPM more suitable for your application scenarios!